Living On Campus

 Join us in University Housing and make it your Home Away from Home!

-Fall semester Move-In Day for all residence halls is the Thursday prior to the first day of school beginning at 10:00 a.m.
+Move-In Day for all residence halls is the Thursday prior to the first day of classes beginning at 10:00 a.m.
 Please go to the front desk of the assigned residence hall to start your check-in process.
 There will be a Resident Assistant to assist you.

 Apply for Student Housing

-If you’re planning to live in University Housing, you’ll need fill out and submit the information below.
-Applications will not be considered complete, and room assignments will not be made until providing this information.
+If you’re planning to live in University Housing, you’ll need to fill out and submit the information below.
+Applications will not be considered complete, and room assignments will not be made until the following steps are completed:

-Payment can be mailed to Business Office, 709 Oklahoma Blvd., Alva, OK 73717 or by calling them at (580) 327-8534 to pay with a credit card.
-(Dorm deposits and application fees are the only things you can pay for by phone or in person with a credit card in the Business Office.)
+Dorm deposits and application fees are the only items you can pay for by phone or in person with a credit card at the Business Office.

 Room & Meal Plan Costs

 All housing residents are required to have a meal plan.
-You can use your meal plan in the Student Center Snack Bar or Coronado Café.
+You can use your meal plan in the Student Center Snack Bar/Ranger Market or Coronado Café.
 Payment will come by having your current student ID scanned.